 January Babies Have No Added Risks for Diseases

-Being born in January poses little added risk when it comes added developing diseases throughout life, research on nearly 2 million people born between 1900 and 2000 shows.
+A January birth poses little added risk when it comes to developing diseases throughout life, research on nearly two million people born between 1900 and 2000 shows.
 However, the study shows that January babies also have no protective advantages when it comes to their birth month.
-In terms of healthy, people born in January appear to break even, which is the good news and bad news.
+In terms of health, people born in January appear to break even, which is the good news and the bad news.

-People With January Birthdays Are More Likely to Be Left Handed
+People With January Births Are More Likely to Be Left-Handed

 This article was originally published on